North and South Western Junction Railway: Richmond

-Train services
+Services

 After opening in 1853 the main line was operated by the North London Railway (NLR).
 From 1865 Broad Street in the City of London was the most important passenger station connected to the line.
 From 1864 some trains went on to Kingston.
 The line between Willesden and Richmond carried services to and from Broad Street and was used by other companies serving Richmond.
 In 1869 the LSWR opened the direct connecting line from South Acton to Richmond via Gunnersbury and services west beyond Richmond ceased.

-From 1868

 In 1868 Kew station (LSWR) was renamed Kew Bridge, and the following year the LSWR opened a line from Richmond through Gunnersbury (at first called "Brentford Road") passing Turnham Green and Hammersmith.
 This gave a considerable boost to Richmond traffic, which was carried over the N&SWJR between Acton Junction (at the site of the later South Acton station) and Old Oak Junction, where the Hampstead Junction Railway connected.
 The Richmond line generated a more frequent train service on what is now the North London Line.

 The N&SWJR had been worked by the North London Railway, the Midland Railway and the LNWR jointly since its beginning.
-In 1871 the line was taken over by those companies jointly.
+Under the North and South Western Junction Railway Act 1871 (34 & 35 Vict. c. cxcii) the line was taken over by those companies jointly.

 In 1874 the Metropolitan District Railway ran through trains along the LSWR alignment to the West End of London and the City.
 The GWR, in 1870, had already operated a service via Hammersmith Grove Road onto the Metropolitan Railway tracks, but this was withdrawn after a few months.

 In an attempt to staunch the loss of business, the N&SWJR opened a new station at South Acton on 1 January 1880, renaming the Hammersmith station Hammersmith & Chiswick.
 The new South Acton station had a bay for the Hammersmith branch line, which was extended to run independently alongside the main line for 19 chains to reach the station.
 Acton and South Acton, and the earlier Kew, were the only stations on the N&SWJR main line.